Aunice Reed, M.A. in Marriage and Family Therapy from Touro University, M.S. in Addiction Counseling and B.A. in Psychology, Clinical Track.

 Want to Learn More About Neuroscience?

-If you are interested in reading more about neuroanatomy, or neuroscience in general, see the following articles from this author:
+If you are interested in reading more about neuroanatomy, or neuroscience in general, see the following article from this author:

 Bear, M.F., Connors, B.W., & Paradiso, M.A.
 (2007).
 Neuroscience Exploring the Brain (3rd Ed.).
 Baltimore, M.D.: Lippincott Williams and Wilkins.